fredriki/docker-server/README.md

 ## TODO
 ### 1.0
-[] List all packages that should be installed in nextcloud in its install.sh
+- [ ] List all packages that should be installed in nextcloud in its install.sh
 ### 2.0
-[] Add media stack
+- [ ] Add media stack
-[] Add linux iso downloader to media stack
+- [ ] Add linux iso downloader to media stack
+- [ ] Add VPN for iso downloader
 ### Misc.
-[] Enable update of common.env and .env in install-scripts []
+- [ ] Enable update of common.env and .env in install-scripts